adamvangrover/star-map-app/README.md

 *   Click on a constellation to display its information and mythology.
 *   Search for constellations by name.
 *   Accessible design for users with disabilities.
+*   Thousands of stars and celestial objects, including galaxies, nebulae, and star clusters.
+*   Enhanced star visibility and animation for a more captivating experience.

 ## Usage